tommyhall/tommyhall.github.io/_posts/2016-10-24-data-mining-heroes-of-the-storm-replays.md

   ...
 ```

 What if we wanted to get a look at information on units and statistics?
-A lot of that is stored away in what heroprotocol calls *tracker events*.
-They can be acquired in a similar way to the *detail* we grabbed above:
+A lot of that is stored away in what *heroprotocol* calls *tracker events*.
+They can be acquired in a similar way to the *details* we grabbed above:

 ```python
 tracker_events = protocol.decode_replay_tracker_events(